LaunchCode-Education-Archived/skills-front-end/assignments/ajaxson-5/README.md

 1. In a terminal `add` and `commit` your changes.
 2. Then `push` your local changes up to your remote repo.
 You should then see your latest code up on Github if you visit your remote repo.
-3. Go to Vocareum and find the assignment called "The AJAXson 5".
-4. In your Vocareum work environment, `clone` the project down from your remote repo.
-5. Click Submit.
-6. Demo for a TF.
+3. Demo for a TF.
-7. Hit the dance floor!
+4. Hit the dance floor!